MLQ2025/PEP-559-ML-in-Quantum/Assignments/Assignment2.md

 - Train a Perceptron model using the Adaline learning algorithm with the Mean Squared Error (MSE) loss function.
 Evaluate the model’s classification performance.
 - Train a Logistic Regression model using the Cross-Entropy loss function.
 Compare its performance with the Perceptron model.

-<span style="color:red"> **02/13/2025 clarification **: you can use scikit-learn to fetch the dataset.
-But for the training and prediction, you can just modify my codes which allow you to explicitly define the loss function and learning algorithm. </span>
+**02/13/2025 clarification:** You can use scikit-learn to fetch the dataset.
+But for the training and prediction, you can just modify my code, which allows you to explicitly define the loss function and learning algorithm.

 ## NOTE: